canada-ca/digital-playbook-guide-numerique/en/7-iterate-improve-frequently.md

 - make sure your service keeps meeting user needs

+**1. Test the service before launching the service.
+(Assess - Digital Design Playbook (ISED))**: Services should be simple, inclusive and easy to use.
+Services should help clients achieve the outcomes that matter most.
+Assessing prototypes while the service is being designed will help you discover shortcomings that may deter clients from using the service or glitches that may affect the user experience.
+Assessing the service before it is officially launched will also help you make improvements that can go a long way in ensuring clients are satisfied when using the service.
+Rigorously and comprehensively testing the service from end-to-end is part of good service design.

 ### Checklist

 - **[TODO: Add/revise checklist items]**

+- Start small and build upon successes. **(General design principles - Digital Design Playbook (ISED))**

+- Don’t wait for a fully developed service to start testing. **(1.
+Test the service before launching the service.
+(Assess - Digital Design Playbook (ISED)))**
+  - Develop a prototype of the service and test it to validate ideas, to challenge assumptions and to identify opportunities for improvement.

+- Define your testing objective **(1.
+Test the service before launching the service.
+(Assess - Digital Design Playbook (ISED)))**
+  - Define the purpose of the test and what you want to learn?
+The purpose of the test is often determined by your business goals and user needs identified through feedback, analytics and other sources.
+  - Identify top or critical tasks to test.
+Main outcomes and features your clients want to achieve should be prioritized.

+- Test with clients and others **(1.
+Test the service before launching the service.
+(Assess - Digital Design Playbook (ISED)))**
+  - You need to ensure that the service works from technical perspective and from the perspective of the user and the service provider (including the help desk agent who assists clients when they face challenges using the service).
+By testing with a diverse group and different type of users, you can capture a more comprehensive understanding of how your service is working.
+  - Make sure the participants are representative of your clients.
+  - Utilize user experience testing services offered by the Chief Information Office and the Communications team

+- Plan and deliver client testing cycles **(1.
+Test the service before launching the service.
+(Assess - Digital Design Playbook (ISED)))**
+  - Pilot your test: Make sure it all works
+  - Implement the test.
+  - Test often (e.g., six month or yearly intervals), apply the findings and keep on testing.

+- Test under realistic conditions **(1.
+Test the service before launching the service.
+(Assess - Digital Design Playbook (ISED)))**
+  - Create realistic scenarios that reflect the context and environment in which clients would use the service.

+- Use different types of tests to assess the service **(1.
+Test the service before launching the service.
+(Assess - Digital Design Playbook (ISED)))**
+  - Identify the best testing method based on your needs.
+Examples of tests include:
+    - Tree Testing - A test in which participants are asked to find a resource based on a series of menus.
+    - Card Sorting Testing - A reverse tree test where participants sort through items and group them together in a hierarchal manner.
+    - First Click Testing - A test that observes the first item that a participant clicks on and uses the selection as an indication as to whether users are directed as intended.

 - Alpha, beta and live stages